The Story of Boneless Chuck

 An Inside Joke…

-Given his origin, I called my silly beanbag creation, Boneless Chuck: The Spineless Wimp.
-He quickly became an inside joke among my friends.
-Whenever one of us wimped out or failed to follow through on something, we’d say: “Don’t be a Boneless Chuck.”
-I wondered if other people would respond similarly, so I put his drawing in my portfolio.
+Given his origin, I named my silly beanbag creation Boneless Chuck the Spineless Wimp.
+My friends loved him.
+He was posed, played with, and tossed around, quickly becoming an inside joke.
+Whenever one of us wimped out or failed to follow through on something, we’d say, “Don’t be a Boneless Chuck.”
+Curious if others would react the same way, I added his drawing to my portfolio.

-Sure enough, people laughed and exclaimed, “Oh my gosh, this is so funny—I know so many Boneless Chucks!”
-This inspired me to write a description of whatever this thing was that I’d created.
+Sure enough, people laughed and said, “Oh my gosh, this is so funny—I know so many Boneless Chucks!”
+That reaction inspired me to write a description for whatever-this-was that I had created.

 I began to wonder if this might be something more.
 So I started searching for a company willing to manufacture and distribute him.
 Most couldn’t wrap their heads around a wimpy hamburger doll—and weren’t quite sure why they’d agreed to meet with me at all.